 CAC Reader Not Working on Windows 11 — Fix

-If your CAC reader not working on Windows 11 is the reason you’re here at 0600 trying to get into a system before a brief, I’ve been exactly there.
-Deployed to a unit where the IT shop didn’t open until 0800, sitting in front of a government laptop with a Thursby or HID Omnikey 3121 plugged into a USB hub, getting nothing.
+CAC authentication has gotten complicated with all the Windows 11 updates flying around — and if you’re here at 0600 trying to get into a system before a brief, I’ve been exactly there.
+Deployed to a unit where the IT shop didn’t open until 0800, sitting in front of a government laptop with a Thursby or HID Omnikey 3121 jammed into a USB hub, getting nothing.
 No certificate prompt.
 No PIN dialog.
-Just silence from the machine.
-I’ve spent more hours than I care to count working through this exact problem, and what follows is the cleanest, most direct set of fixes I’ve found — organized in the order that actually resolves the issue for most people.
+Just silence.
+I’ve spent more hours than I care to count working through this exact problem.
+What follows is the cleanest set of fixes I’ve found — organized in the order that actually resolves things for most people.

 Windows 11 introduced enough under-the-hood changes to smart card handling that fixes which worked reliably on Windows 10 sometimes just don’t apply anymore.
-The service architecture changed slightly.
+The service architecture shifted.
 Driver signing requirements tightened.
-And a specific February 2025 cumulative update broke CAC authentication for a non-trivial number of users.
+And a specific February 2025 cumulative update broke CAC authentication for a non-trivial number of users on domain-joined machines.
 We’ll cover all of it.

 Restart Smart Card Service

-Start here.
-Seriously — probably should have opened with this section, honestly, because this one step fixes the problem roughly 40% of the time and takes about 45 seconds.
+Probably should have opened with this section, honestly — because this one step fixes the problem roughly 40% of the time and takes about 45 seconds.

 Windows 11 runs a background process called the Smart Card service.
 It’s supposed to detect your reader and handle communication with the chip on your CAC.
-Sometimes it hangs, especially after a sleep cycle, a failed authentication attempt, or a Windows update that restarted services in a bad order.
+Sometimes it hangs — after a sleep cycle, a failed authentication attempt, or a Windows update that restarted services in a bad order.
 Restarting it manually kicks it back into a working state without requiring a full system reboot.

 How to Restart the Smart Card Service